luojia65/rfcs/text/0000-author-attached-crates-io-names.md

 ## `brand-author` cargo-toml package field

-Now that we have author attached crates-io names and we have a crate to publish.
-For every crate we declare one name as `brand-author`.
-We write `Cargo.toml` file like:
+Now that we have author attached crates-io names and you have a crate to publish.
+For every crate you should declare one name as `brand-author`.
+You may write `Cargo.toml` file like:

 ```toml
 [package]